ManifoldScholar/manifold-docs/_docs/installing/centos/upgrading.md

 ---
 layout: page
-title: "Upgrading from Debian Packages"
+title: "Upgrading from CentOS Packages"
 menu:
-  installation_ubuntu:
+  installation_centos:
     title: "Upgrades"
     weight: 4
 ---

-{% assign ubuntu_18_release = site.data.releases.ubuntu18[0] %}
+{% assign centos_7_release = site.data.releases.centos7[0] %}

 {% include installation/notice.md %}

-The following instructions assume that you installed Manifold from a .deb file, and are updating that installation.
+The following instructions assume that you installed Manifold from a .rpm file, and are updating that installation.

 ### 1. Download the most recent package